“Ukrainian Christmas Eve Supper”

 As the book’s subtitle suggests, the recipes in this edition are rustic and rather simple.

-Generally, they were a favoured choice in an average village home, rather than in a household of a well-to-do landowner or a city dweller.
-There, often more ‘sophisticated’ dishes were popular with a more plentiful choice of ingredients, including various imported spices.
-One of the upcoming volumes in the series will feature these dishes.
+Generally, they were a favoured choice in an average village home, rather than in a household of a well-to-do landowner or a city dweller, where more ‘sophisticated’ dishes were popular with a more plentiful choice of ingredients, including various imported spices.
+One of the forthcoming volumes in the series will feature these dishes.

 Notwithstanding either ‘the modest’ choice of products or, in many cases, the uncomplicated cooking methods, the dishes are in no way less delicious than their more extravagant counterparts.